-In addition, the IFP clearly states that guaranteed energy savings must pay for all project costs and on-going services (e.g., maintenance and savings measurement and verification etc.) for the duration of the contract.
+The RFP should clearly state that guaranteed energy savings must pay for all project costs and ongoing services (e.g., maintenance and savings measurement and verification etc.) for the duration of the contract.
 This requirement establishes the financial performance parameters of the installed project.

-The IFP addresses the essential components common to an energy performance contract and contains the following information:
+The RFP addresses the essential components common to an EPC and contains the following information:

-- A completed Technical Facility Profile that identifies the facilities to be considered, their current energy use, size and any unique conditions - The scope of services requested including the energy audit, engineering design services, equipment installation and construction management, equipment commissioning, energy savings measurement and verification, assistance with project financing, equipment operation, maintenance, and training services - Contractual terms and conditions that will apply to the project - A description of the required proposal format and content - Instructions for proposal submission, and a timetable for proposal review and ESCO selection - The evaluation criteria that will be used as the basis for selection, including the relative importance of price and other evaluation factors
+- A completed Technical Facility Profile that identifies the facilities to be considered, their current energy use, size and any unique conditions - The scope of services requested, including the energy audit, engineering design services, equipment installation and construction management, equipment commissioning, energy savings measurement and verification, assistance with project financing, equipment maintenance and operation, and training services - Contractual terms and conditions that will apply to the project - A description of the required proposal format and content - A list of sample documents: - Customer Annual Savings Report for an actual similar project - Project Commissioning Plan and Actual Commissioning Report for A Central Chiller Plant, which includes the results of functional performance tests - Measurement and Verification Plan and Report - IGA with costs for a similar project - Instructions for proposal submission, and a timetable for proposal review and ESCO selection - The evaluation criteria that will be used as the basis for selection, including the relative importance of price and other evaluation factors

-The IFP should be sent to at least three ESCOs to ensure adequate competition among technically qualified firms.
-Agencies may invite all of the pre-qualified ESCOs to submit proposals or they may solicit additional information from the pre-qualified ESCOs as the basis for selecting a subset of pre-qualified ESCOs to receive the agency's IFP.
+The RFP should be sent to at least three (3) ESCOs to ensure adequate competition among technically qualified firms.
+Agencies may invite all of the pre-qualified ESCOs to submit proposals or they may solicit additional information from the pre-qualified ESCOs as the basis for selecting a subset of pre-qualified ESCOs to receive the agency's RFP.